-If you’ve ever stared at a blank grant application, wondering, “What do funders even want from us?” — you’re not alone.
+If you’ve ever stared at a blank grant application, wondering, “What do grant funders even want from us?” — you’re not alone.
 Grant writing can feel overwhelming, especially when you’re juggling program delivery, staff meetings, and trying to keep your nonprofit running on a shoestring budget.
 But here’s the good news: once you understand what funders are really looking for, writing a compelling grant proposal gets a lot easier.

 Whether you’re a small grassroots organization or an established nonprofit, this guide will walk you through exactly what funders want—and how to give it to them.

-Funders don’t want to decode your mission statement.
+Clarity Over Complexity: Tell Them What You Do and Why It Matters.
+Grant funders don’t want to decode your mission statement.
 They want a clear, concise explanation of your work, your impact, and why your organization matters.

 A Realistic Plan (With the Budget to Match)